rlarabel/BudgetDesktopApp/README.md

 - Click 'New' on the menu bar, then click on add category.
 - Select the corresponding budgeting account for the category.
 - Then use a unique name to create the category
+- Main purpose is to categorize the money spent out of an account into realistic and helpful sub feilds (e.g Groceries)
 ### Move Funds to an Account
 #### Tracking Funds
 - Using the 'Track Funds' button